jrjones9440/DFIR-Techniques/docs/1.Windows/Application_Execution_Analysis.md

 ## Step 3 — Investigate UserAssist (Deep GUI Execution Insight)

+### Registry Path
+```
+NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\Explorer\UserAssist
+```

 ### What is UserAssist?
-UserAssist is a per-user execution artifact tied to GUI interactions, including:
+UserAssist has long been a valuable Windows artifact for providing deep insight into application use.
+Because it is present in the NTUSER.DAT hive, all activity is directly tied to the account who owns that NTUSER.DAT.
+While UserAssist **typically only tracks GUI-based applications**, it provides a wealth of usage information difficult to get elsewhere such as:
    - Start Menu launches
    - Shortcut executions
    - Pinned taskbar items

 UserAssist data is stored using ROT-13 encoding; Registry Explorer decodes this through a plugin.

-### Registry Path
-```
-NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\Explorer\UserAssist
-```

 ### Key GUIDs of Interest
 - **Executable file execution**